Irish neutrality: 1990s–2010s

-In February 2006, the Minister for Defence Willie O'Dea announced that the Irish government would open talks on joining the European Union battle groups.
-O'Dea said that joining the battlegroups would not affect Ireland's traditional policy of military neutrality, and that a UN mandate would be required for all battlegroup operations with Irish participation.
+In 2006, the Minister for Defence, Willie O'Dea, announced that the Irish government would open talks on joining the European Union battle groups.
+O'Dea said that joining the battlegroups would not affect Ireland's military neutrality, and that a UN mandate would be required for all battlegroup operations with Irish participation.
 Green Party foreign affairs spokesperson John Gormley condemned the decision, saying that the government was "discarding the remnants of Irish neutrality".

-Under Enda Kenny, the Fine Gael party has questioned Irish neutrality, with Kenny claiming that "the truth is, Ireland is not neutral.
-We are merely unaligned."
+Taoiseach Enda Kenny said in 2007: "the truth is, Ireland is not neutral.
+We are merely unaligned".

 In 2012, the Oireachtas established a joint committee to review petitions submitted by the public.
 An early petition sought clarification of government policy in relation to the use of Irish airspace by foreign military aircraft.
 In 2013–16 the committee held discussions with the petitioners, government members, the Secretary General of the Department of Foreign Affairs and Trade, and academics, and issued a report, which stated: